simontran7/rex/doc/syntax.md

 > identifier's first character can only begin with a letter, but subsequent characters may be a letter, digit, or an underscore

 > [!TIP]
-> use the upcoming `dragon fmt` for automatic formatting
+> use the upcoming `rex fmt` for automatic formatting

 ## comments